razonyang/hugo-theme-bootstrap/README.md

 # Hugo Bootstrap Theme

-A fast, responsive and feature-rich blog theme for Hugo.
+A fast, responsive and feature-rich Hugo theme for personal blog and documentations.

 ## Screenshots